akeneo/portal-helpcenter/content/md/support/manage-support-access.md

 ![Add contact form](../img/helpdesk_add_access.gif)

 Please wait a moment for the change to be effective.
-The status will change from `activation pending` to `Activated` once done.
+The status will change from `creation pending` to `Activated` once done.

 Then the contact will **receive a mail** in order to **activate their helpdesk account** if they don't have one yet.